 Are you wondering whether to superfund a 529 plan?
 My wife and I did for both our children.
-I’ll share with you are reasonings in this post.
+I'll share with you our reasonings in this post.

 If you can superfund a 529 plan, I think you should.
 It feels good to have your child's education fund squared away for five years until you can contribute again.
 With the passage of new laws, the flexibility and attractiveness of a 529 plan is even greater.
 You no longer have to worry about having funds stuck in an overfunded 529 plan anymore.

 A 529 plan is a good way to save and invest for your child's education.
 The after-tax money you put into your child's 529 plan gets to compound tax-free, just like a Roth IRA retirement account.
 Further, when you use the money to pay for qualified college education expenses like tuition and books, the money is not taxed.

 Thanks to the 2017 Tax Cut And Jobs Act, $10,000 a year from the 529 plan can also be used to pay for grade school tuition as well.
 The added flexibility is nice for parents who are considering sending their kids to private school.
 Tuition can range from between $10,000 to $60,000 a year.

 Normally, the maximum each parent is recommended contribute to a 529 plan is based on the maximum gift tax exclusion amount.
 This amount is $17,000 per parent per year in 2023 versus $10,000 in 1997.
 The maximum gift tax exclusion amount generally goes up by around $500 every 2-3 years.

 Given $17,000 is the gift tax exclusion amount in 2023, can now superfund a 529 plan with $85,000 starting in 2023.